miladsade96/feip/ReactJS/main.md

 React has several major features, including a virtual DOM, server-side rendering and component reusablity.
 The virtual DOM helps improve performance by minimizing the number of updates to the actual DOM.
 Server-side rendering allows React to render components on the server before sending them to the client, improving performance and SEO.
-Components reusability allows developers to create reusable UI components using javascript.
+Component reusability allows developers to create reusable UI components using javascript.
 One-way data binding is not a major feature of React.

 **What are the advantages of React?**